VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Distinction.md

 In this way, we never create the same node twice.

 Each call to `And` that is not memoised creates 1 node.
 At each level of the OBDD, we can have at most $w_a w_b$ combinations of calls to `And` and as such have at most $w_a w_b$ possible resulting nodes.
 With the non-memoisation solution, these nodes would be duplicated so the resulting graph would grow exponentially.
-With memoisation, we are not creating new nodes, but linking to already made nodes when possible, so we create at most $w_a w_b$ nodes.
+With memoisation, we are not creating new nodes, but linking to already made nodes when possible, so we create at most $w_a w_b$ nodes for each level.
 Given that each level has at most $w_a \times w_b$ nodes in our resulting graph, our complete `And` graph has no more than $n \times w_a \times w_b$ nodes.